Let's go travelling, on a budget!

 I really cannot emphasise this one enough.
 I know that not everyone is super organised and the planning type, but one of my favourite parts of going on holiday is the excitement and anticipation of planning every detail.
 Mapping out your holiday can really help you stick to a budget too.
 I’m not suggesting that you live off bread and water for the duration of your stay, but just make savings on the small things instead.

 There are lots of vouchers and deals online to make trips cheaper - instead of paying full price for an expensive tour, download a free audio guide and explore cities yourself.
 Wandering and exploring makes your holiday twice the adventure and twice the fun.
-You might even some of the best little spots by accident, so prepare yourself for a few amazing accidents!
+You might even find some of the best little spots by accident, so prepare yourself for a few amazing accidents!

 Now go and plan the adventure-filled, relaxing, and affordable holiday that you’ve been hoping for this summer or maybe even a winter trip...